 This post is sponsored by Miraj Stories Use the link above for the discount.

 A good Islamic resource is an unlimited investment in the child’s mind and spirit.
 Its selection deserves thoughtful attention – especially when it comes to Islamic education because our children’s foundation of faith depends on them.
+Parents may outsource to Writepaper or pave their own path.
 Books are beneficial for people of all age groups, but it’s essential for children because:

 - Books develop and strengthen vocabulary

 - Reading can improve intelligence and lead to innovation and insight